ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.

+Next, it checks that the batch mode indicated by `part_batch_selector.batch_mode` matches the task's batch mode.
+If not, the Helper MUST abort with error `invalidMessage`.

 Next, the Helper checks that the aggregation parameter is valid as described in
 {{agg-param-validation}}.
 If the aggregation parameter is invalid, then the